 Again, this is a positive cycle.
 The more that you learn about your spouse’s perspective and experiences, the more it leads to an enduring, intimate relationship.
 Curiosity predicted increased rating of attraction and closeness in the people in the study[v], and will do the same for you.

-Finally, Intimacy is Built Through Positive Emotions and Events
+Finally, Intimacy in Marriage is Built Through Positive Emotions and Events

 Apparently happier couples have faster cycles of alternating in talking and sharing, AND they have increased emotional intimacy.[vi]